Naomi Gleit: Career

 At the Social Good Summit in New York City on September 27, 2015, Gleit announced that Facebook was creating a team dedicated to social good.
 Gleit's title changed to vice president for social good.

 Under Gleit's leadership, Facebook, in 2016 and 2017, rolled out support for Fundraisers, including nonprofits fundraising for themselves, as well as individuals setting up fundraisers for personal causes and nonprofits they want to support.
 Gleit also led Facebook's efforts to team up with other social good efforts, such as Chimehack, a partnership with Gucci and Global Citizen.
+In 2024, Gold House recognized her as one of the most impactful Asian.

 Gleit subsequently became head of product at Facebook, which had rebranded to Meta in 2021.

 Gleit serves on the board of The Primary School, serving children and their families in East Palo Alto.